curl/everything-curl/libcurl/getinfo.md

 # Post transfer info

-Remember how libcurl transfers are associated with an "easy handle"!
+Remember how libcurl transfers are associated with *easy handles*.
 Each transfer has such a handle and when a transfer is completed, before the handle is cleaned or reused for another transfer, it can be used to extract information from the previous operation.